 Registration deadlines determine the last day you are able to add, drop or withdraw from classes.
 Each class has its own set of registration deadlines which are based on the length of the class as well as the session in which the class is held.
 The drop/add/withdrawal deadlines listed on the Academic Calendar apply to classes scheduled in the regular A/B/C sessions.
-The best way to determine the registration deadlines for a class you are registered for is to sign in to My ASU and click on the calendar icon My next to the class in the My Classes box.
-To determine the
+The best way to determine the registration deadlines for a class you are registered for is to sign in to My ASU and click on the calendar icon in next to the class in the My Classes box.
+To determine the registration deadlines for a class you have not yet registered for, use the online Class Search and ++Course Catalog to search for the class and click on the Dates column in the search results.